Full-Thrust/ftmap/README.txt

 foreground) the conventional images are inverted by the program automatically.

 The images can be any size but typically not too big (33x33).
+Large images take a very long time to process anythin over 120 px will be slow.
 The images are scaled according to the scaling factor in the data file The images can be of any game object a ship, fighters, missiles, asteroids etc.